ABOUT

 Dr. James L. Nuzzo is a dual citizen of the United States and Australia.
 Born and raised in rural Pennsylvania, Dr. Nuzzo moved to Sydney, Australia in 2013 to pursue a PhD in exercise physiology.
 He currently resides in Perth, Western Australia.

-Muscle strength and fatigue and how exercise impacts the way that the brain and nerves communicate with muscles
+Muscle strength, muscle fatigue, and how exercise impacts the way that the brain and nerves communicate with muscles

 Sex differences in strength and fitness in children and adults